What’s That Noise in the Attic? Signs You Have a Wild Intruder

 • Damaged soffits or fascia boards

-These vulnerable areas are common access points for animals seeking entry into your attic.
+These vulnerable areas are common entry points for animals seeking access to your attic.

 5. Increased Insect Activity

-Oddly enough, a wildlife issue can sometimes be detected by an increase in insect presence.
+Oddly enough, an issue can sometimes be detected by an increase in insect presence.
 For example, flies or beetles might be attracted to feces or a deceased animal in the attic, indicating something larger may be living or may have died up there.

 Risks of Ignoring Wildlife Intrusions